dotnet/msbuild/docs/ContainerCustomization.md

 This item adds a metadata label to the container.
 Labels have no impact on the container at runtime, but are often used to store version and authoring metadata for use by security scanners and other infrastructure tools.

 ContainerLabel items have two properties:

 * Include
   * The key of the label
 * Value
   * The value of the label - this may be empty

+See [default container labels](#default-container-labels) for a list of labels that are created by default.

 ```xml
 <ItemGroup>